 1968 Indoor Soccer Red Barons.
 Back Row: Pete Thivierge, Bob Proulx, William Tavares, Jay Carroll and Larry Gempp.
 Front Row: Rick Netto, Jim Tavares, Vin Calenda, Paul Sevigny and Nick Massed.
 Massed, Proulx and Thivierge are all individual members of the Hall of Fame.

 1969 Warren High School Baseball: Front Row: Alan Thivierge, Mike O'Neil, Mike D'Agostino, Richie Damaso, Dennis Blackledge, Ed MacDonald.
 Back Row: Billy Blinn, Joe Magee, Billy Burdge, Mike McCarthy, Bob Castigliego, Joe Smith, Paul Palumbo, Coach Charlie Burdge.
-Burdge (1998) is an individual member of the Hall of Fame.
+Burdge (1998 Athlete) is an individual member of the Hall of Fame.

-1969 Indoor Soccer Red Barons Junior Division Fourth Place: Back Row: Coach John McGilliray, Doug Quinton, Ray Ouellette, Nick Farrara, Ray Cabral, John McGillray, Coach John Jannitto.
+1969 Indoor Soccer Red Barons Junior Division Fourth Place: Back Row: Coach John McGilliray, Doug Quintin, Ray Ouellette, Nick Ferrara, Ray Cabral, John McGillray, Coach John Jannitto.
 Front Row: Edmund Carreiro, Nick Delekta, Steve Krawcyzk, Joe Robinson, Steve D'Albergaria, Rick Netto and Dick O'Connell.
-Ouellette (Athlete) and Jannitto (Coach) are Hall of Fame members.
+Ouellette (Athlete) and Jannitto (Coach) are individual Hall of Fame members.

 1969 Schoolboy Indoor Soccer League Champion Clippers.
 Front row: Brian White, Michael Booth, James White, Mark Felag, David Lanoue.
 Second Row: Coach Charles Greene, James Calenda, Jonathon Greene, Eric Delekta, Russell Robinson, Michael Sevigny and Coach Raymond Giblin.